Inflammatory Bowel Disease Factsheet (for Schools)

 - need to go to the school nurse for medicine, medical attention, or to change clothes

-- need extra time for class assignments and homework
+- need extra time for classwork and homework

-- need to miss school or come in late due to flare-ups and doctor appointments
+- need to miss school or come in late due to flare-ups and doctor visits

 - feel embarrassed about their symptoms

-Certain foods can trigger IBD symptoms.
-It's important for students with IBD to eat healthy foods and drink plenty of fluids.
+Some kinds of foods can trigger IBD symptoms.
+It's important for students with IBD to eat healthy foods and drink plenty of liquids.
 Most students with IBD know what they can and should not eat.

 What Teachers Can Do

 Students may miss a lot of class time for bathroom breaks or school days due to flare ups.
-Make sure they have a bathroom or hallway pass to use at will, and allow for extra time for assignments or assign make-up work to be completed at home.
+Make sure they have a bathroom or hallway pass to use at will.
+Give extra time for assignments or assign make-up work to be done at home.

 Students with IBD can participate in physical education and other activities, but should be allowed to opt out if they are not feeling well.